pivotal/docs-tap/about-package-profiles.hbs.md

 - **[Application Accelerator for VMware Tanzu](https://docs.vmware.com/en/Application-Accelerator-for-VMware-Tanzu/index.html)**

-  The Application Accelerator component helps app developers and app operators through the creation and generation of application accelerators.
+  The Application Accelerator component helps app developers and app operators create application accelerators.

   Accelerators are templates that codify best practices and ensure important configurations and structures are in place from the start.
 Developers can bootstrap their applications and get started with feature development right away.

-  Application operators can create custom accelerators that reflect their desired architectures and configurations and enable fleets of developers to use them, decreasing operator concerns about whether developers are implementing their desired best practices.
+  Application operators can create custom accelerators that reflect their desired architectures and configurations and enable fleets of developers to use them.
+This helps ease operator concerns about whether developers are implementing their best practices.

 - **[Application Live View for VMware Tanzu](app-live-view/about-app-live-view.md)**